 This is a marketing communication.
-Please refer to the prospectus and KIID for the Fund before making any final investment decisions.
+Please refer to the prospectus and KIID for the Fund, which contain detailed information on the Fund's characteristics and objectives, before making any final investment decisions.
 Past performance does not predict future returns.

-MAY 2022
+June 2022